The Community Housing Development Organization (CHDO) Committee

 - Decisions for hiring or terminating staff

-Region 4 Regional Transportation Coordination Council
+Region 4 Regional Transportation Coordinating Council

-The Region 4 Regional Transportation Coordination Council (R4RTCC) consists of stakeholders from each of the West Central Minnesota nine-county region.
+The Region 4 Regional Transportation Coordinating Council (R4RTCC) consists of stakeholders from each of the West Central Minnesota nine-county region.
 Counties include: Clay, Douglas, Grant, Ottertail, Pope, Stevens, Traverse, and Wilkin; Becker is included but does not have a formal agreement with R4RTCC at this time.

 The R4TRCC wants to improve transit coordination throughout the region by using a “one-call, one-click” brokerage center to coordinate rides and provide a travel trainer program that will assist individuals in using the different modes of transportation offered in our region.